 - Remove the peel of the orange and quarter it.

-- Add the apples, orange, cinnamon sticks, and cloves to your instant pot.
+- Add the apples, orange, cinnamon sticks, brown sugar, and cloves to your instant pot.

 - Cover the fruit with water.